silverstripe/cow/readme.md

 The [cow schema file](cow.schema.json) is in the root of this project.

-You can run `cow schema:validate` to check the `.cow.json` configuration file in your project or module to ensure it matches against the cow schema.
+You can run `cow schema:validate` to check the `.cow.json` configuration file in your project or module to ensure it matches against the Cow schema.